idleberg/atom-language-nsis/README.md

 Project files for `build` can be created by executing *“NSIS: Create .atom-build file”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or using the keyboard shortcut.
 An equivalent for [building on Wine](https://atom.io/packages/build-makensis-wine) is also available.
 You can specify your preferred build file syntax (CSON/JSON/YAML) in the package settings.

 You can set up `atom-runner` by executing *“NSIS: Set default runner”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or packages menu.
 To remove it, use *“NSIS: Remove default runner”*.

+### Linting

+As of `v6.5.0`, a basic [Atom linter](https://github.com/idleberg/atom-linter-makensis/) provider for `makensis` is included.
+Please refer to the [Atom Linter Documentation](https://github.com/steelbrain/linter/tree/master/docs) for details.

 ### Other Commands